Skip to main content

 Why we did this

 let being implicitly reactive at the top level worked great, but it meant that reactivity was constrained - a let declaration anywhere else was not reactive.
 This forced you to resort to using stores when refactoring code out of the top level of components for reuse.
 This meant you had to learn an entirely separate reactivity model, and the result often wasn’t as nice to work with.
-Because reactivity is more explicit in Svelte 5, you can keep using the same API in an outside the top level of components.
-Head to TODO LINK TO TUTORIAL to learn more.
+Because reactivity is more explicit in Svelte 5, you can keep using the same API outside the top level of components.
+Head to the tutorial to learn more.

 $: -> $derived/$effect